DavidOwoniyi/face-and-smile-detection-in-videos/README.md

-This is a simple program that detects faces in videos.
+This is a simple program that detects faces and smiles in videos.

-It uses Python and openCV.
+It uses Python and OpenCV.
-OpenCV is a library that contains pretrained models that can be used for face detection.
+OpenCV is a library that contains pretrained models that can be used for face and smile detection.

-The models used are called: Haar cascade classifiers for face and smile detection.
+The models used here are called: Haar cascade classifiers for face and smile detection.

+The first step is to import the OpenCV library and load the face and smile detection models.
-So, after the OpenCV library has been called and the models have been loaded, we then gain access to our camera in which we'd be using for video capturing.
+We then gain access to our camera in which we'd be using for video capturing.
-We then use the models to detect faces and smiles in the video capture and then draw rectangles on the face and smiles in real time.
+We then use the models to detect faces and smiles in the video capture and then draw rectangles on the faces and smiles in real time.

-The video is worked on frame by frame, so this is how it is possible.
+The video is worked on frame by frame, so this is how face detection and smile detection is possible.